 Can my fitness tracker connect to my weight scale?

-Yes, if you’re looking for a complete set to overhaul your fitness and have you racing over that finish line, then the Kinetick Health Sense Kit has it all.
-Equipped with a Bluetooth scale, a blood pressure monitor and activity tracker, this set is a great way to stay on track and manage your journey.
-The scales, fitness band and blue pressure monitor all connect to your phone, meaning that you can store all your data and achievements in one place, allowing you to keep on top of your readings.
+Yes, if you’re looking for a complete set to overhaul your fitness and have you racing over that finish line, then we have plenty to choose from at LloydsPharmacy.
+We can get you equipped with a Bluetooth scale, a blood pressure monitor and activity tracker, a full set is a great way to stay on track and manage your journey.
+There are scales, fitness bands and blood pressure monitors that can all connect to your phone, meaning that you can store all your data and achievements in one place, allowing you to keep on top of your readings.